-- Connect with the nature: Taking long walks in the parks and going on a short trip are proven stressbusters.
+- Connect with nature: Taking long walks in the parks and going on a short trip are proven stressbusters.

 - Find a support system: Stay connected with people who make you feel good about yourself.
 You can even find support groups online that have been through the same phase as you.
 Sharing each other’s experiences in dealing with difficult situations can help you tide over your loss smoothly.